HP Color LaserJet Pro MFP M281fdw Review

 The M281fdw was relatively quick in our testing.
 It scored a 7 on our print speed test, putting it towards the top of a metric that had scores ranging between 2 and 9.

 The M281fdw is a situation where you get what you pay for.
-With a list price of $430 the M281fdw is the most expensive printer we tested.
+The M281fdw is the most expensive printer we tested.
 It is common for printers to be available from online retailers for much less than the manufacturer's standard retail price.
-At the time of this writing the M281fdw could be found online for over $100 less than the list price, which is still a pretty hefty price tag.
+At the time of this writing the M281fdw could be found online for much less than the list price, which is still a pretty hefty price tag.
 This price, along with expensive color toner, also gave the M281fdw one of the highest estimated lifetime costs that we calculated.
 However, the M281fdw was also far and away the best performer that we tested.
 While we can't say the M281fdw is an amazing value, you are getting a top notch performer at a correspondingly top end price.

 The M281fdw combines all the printing, faxing, copying, and scanning that you could hope for in a multifunction printer, and does so with aplomb.
 There isn't really a task that the M281fdw does not excel in, except for being easy on the wallet.
 If your printing and office needs are diverse and you don't mind paying for performance, you will not be disappointed with the M281fdw.